mailchimp/content-style-guide/16-tldr.html.md

 ## Voice and tone

+MailChimp’s voice is:

+* Human
+* Familiar
+* Friendly
+* Straightforward

+Our tone changes depending on the situation, but is generally informal.
+Humor is important, but we value clarity over entertainment.

-MailChimp’s voice is human.
-It’s familiar, friendly, and straightforward.
-Our priority is explaining our products and helping our users get their work done so they can get on with their lives.
-We want to educate people without patronizing or confusing them.
+Our priorities are to educate our users about our products without patronizing or confusing them, so they can get their work done and get on with their lives.

-Our tone is usually informal, but it’s always more important to be clear than entertaining.
-When you’re writing, consider the reader’s state of mind and adjust your tone accordingly.
-To learn more about how we adapt our tone for different situations and see some examples, check out [MailChimp’s Voice and Tone guide](http://voiceandtone.com/).
+Related resource: The MailChimp [Voice and Tone guide](TK).

 ## Writing about people